 Democracy requires a sense of decency.

 Committed to Community

 Over the years, I have led, managed, or been otherwise involved in community initiatives and charities; from Irish-language and Arts groups to human rights, and from foreign aid to corporate responsibility.
 I firmly believe that Ireland can be improved through social democratic measures, and you can read more about my personal manifesto here.

 A Compassionate Kind of Politics

 We often see debates and narratives that so often seem designed to divide us as a community, or stop us from seeing individual problems as part of a larger issue.
-We need a style of politics and governance that focuses on the welfare of our community as well as our economic recovery; one that doesn’t allow more vulnerable members of our society bare an unfair burden for a supposedly greater good, but instead, lifts us all.
+We need a style of politics and governance that focuses on the welfare of our community as well as our economic recovery; one that doesn’t allow more vulnerable members of our society bear an unfair burden for a supposedly greater good, but instead, lifts us all.

 Dualgas don nGaeilge

 Tá suim láidir agam sa Ghaeilge ó bhí mé i mo pháiste, agus lean mé ar aghaidh chun staidéar a dhéanamh ar an teanga (agus teangacha Ceilteacha eile) san ollscoil.
 Is ionann cearta teanga agus cearta daonna, agus tá go leor ar féidir linn a dhéanamh mar náisiún chun ár dteanga náisiúnta agus a pobal a neartú.

 I’ve had a strong interest in the Irish language since I was a child, and that interest led me to study Irish and Celtic languages at university.
 Language rights are human rights, and there is a lot we can do as a nation to strengthen our national language and its community.